Shopping Links

 Availability

-Available in the US from US Manga Corps on hybrid DVD, apparently out of print as of this writing.
+Available in North America from US Manga Corps on hybrid DVD, apparently out of print as of this writing.
 The DVD was a price-reduced re-release of their original DVD release.
 Was originally released on two subtitled or dubbed VHS tapes.